Gorbiscape

 Gorbiscape is a small genus of funnel weavers.
 It was first described by Alireza Zamani and Yuri M. Marusik in 2020, and it has only been found in Tajikistan.
 As of December 2024 it contains only two species: G. agelenoides and G. gorbachevi.

+Etymology

+The name is a combination of "Gorbi", the nickname for Mikhail Gorbachev, and the ending of Agelescape, to which it is similar.